amashigeseiji/cake_ViewValue/README.md

 This plugin convert View variable whose type is `String`/`Array`/`Object` into instance of `StringViewValue`/`ArrayViewValue`/`ObjectViewValue`.
 They act as their original variable type.
 If need arise, you can get raw value by calling `raw()` method in view file.
-Or, add the line `$this->escapeFlag = false;` in your controller, this plugin's event dispatcher will not work.

 ## Sample code